 What is Depression?

 Depression is a mental health condition that affects the way people think and act in a negative way.
-Some of the mental health diagnosis that include symptoms of depression include bipolar disorder, major depressive disorder, and cyclothymic disorder.
+Some of the mental health diagnoses that can include symptoms of depression include bipolar disorder, major depressive disorder, and cyclothymic disorder.
 Some symptoms of depression include loss of interest and trouble making decisions.
-Other symptoms may include, loss of interest in everyday activities, sleeping too little or too much, suicidal thoughts, and loss of appetite.
+Other symptoms may include, loss of interest in everyday activities, sleeping too little or too much, lack of energy or fatigue, feelings of hopelessness or worthlessness, and loss of appetite.
 Depression is treatable with the right care, and a therapist can support you to get the help you need and start feeling better.
 They can help you learn about how depression affects your body and mind, and find ways to cope with your mental health condition.

 What causes depression?

-Depression is a disorder that has biological, psychological, and social causes that can all effect each other.
+Depression is a disorder that has biological, psychological, and social causes that can all affect each other.
 Any one of those three areas can begin a period of depression that is then influenced by the other two.
 Some of the risk factors for depressive disorders include chronic physical health conditions or a history of mental health conditions in the patient's family history.
-People who have major depressive or depressive disorder react to their mental health diagnosis very differently.
+When looking at depression fact sheets, you can see that people who have major depressive or depressive disorder can react to their mental health diagnosis very differently.
 Some people view the diagnosis as an answer to their questions.
 Other people may view it as a negative label that has been put on them.
+There are mental health professionals that can help to reduce symptoms through therapy and other treatment options caused by a combination or a singular type of depression.

 Types of depression